Inside Out 2’s 21 Easter Eggs & Pixar References Explained

 In a last-ditch effort to get back to headquarters, Joy and the original Emotions trigger an avalanche of all the “bad” memories that they have been sending to the back of Riley’s mind every day.
 While their intention was to craft a personality for Riley that was happy and ultimately good, they were misguided, and unleashing the bad memories into the pool where her personality forms allows her to be her true self.

 While thousands of bad memories make up the avalanche, one is spotlighted as it hits the pool and sends up a thread.
-It’s footage of Riley stealing the credit card from her mother’s purse so that she can purchase a bus ticket and run away from Inside Out.
-That memory of dishonesty is one that Joy attempted to suppress, but encapsulates Inside Out 2‘s ultimate message about our personalities being far more complex than five simple Emotions.
+It’s footage of Riley stealing the credit card from her mother’s purse so that she can purchase a bus ticket and run away, as seen in Inside Out.
+That memory of dishonesty is one that Joy attempted to suppress but encapsulates Inside Out 2‘s ultimate message about our personalities being far more complex than five simple Emotions.

 Leave a Comment